aqys/Simpel-Chat-App/README.md

 # Simple Chat App
-This project is a basic chat application using Python sockets.
-It allows clients to connect to a server and exchange messages.
+This is a basic chat application using Python sockts and TCP.
+It allows clients to connect to a server and send/read messages.

 ## Getting Started
 Clone this repository.